Top 20 Colorful Festivals of Rajasthan

 The “Bundi Festival” which is held in Bundi is a wonderful collection of traditional art, culture and craftsmanship.
 This festival involve spiritual ‘Shobha Yatra’ and traditional activities like: Art & craft fair, Ethnic sports, Cultural exhibition, Classical music & dance program, Turban competitions, Bridal clothing, Musical band competitions, and Dazzling fireworks display.

-Except this, one ritual that no one forget here is to light diyas or lamps on the banks of River Chambal for good blessings.
+Besides this, one ritual that no one forget here is to light diyas or lamps on the banks of River Chambal for good blessings.

 6. Kolayat Fair

-The “Kolayat Fair” also known as “Kapil Muni Fair” held in Bikaner possesses huge religious significance.
+The “Kolayat Fair”, also known as “Kapil Muni Fair”, held in Bikaner possesses huge religious significance.
 It is believed that a holy dip in the Kolayat Lake can clear all the sins, apart from this, grandeur and display of the fair is one of the thing that mesmerize tourists from all around the world.

 7. Chandrabhaga Fair